 2. Sleep enough to feel well-rested (generally seven to eight hours per night) but not too long (more than nine hours).

-3. Set positive defaults when you shop for groceries, Load up on natural foods that are red, green and blue.
+3. Set positive defaults when you shop for groceries, Load up on natural foods-vegetables and fruit-that are red, green and blue.